Contested in Good Faith definition

 Contested in Good Faith means contested in good faith and by appropriate proceedings diligently prosecuted, which proceedings have the effect of preventing the forfeiture or sale of the Property subject thereto and for which adequate reserves in accordance with GAAP are being maintained.

-Contested in Good Faith means, as to any payment, tax, assessment, charge, levy, lien, encumbrance or claim, contesting the amount, applicability or validity thereof in good faith by appropriate proceedings or other appropriate actions promptly initiated and diligently conducted in a manner satisfactory to Lender, provided that the enforcement of any related Lien is stayed in a manner satisfactory to the Administrative Agent pending the resolution of such contest.
+Contested in Good Faith means, as to any payment, tax, assessment, charge, levy, lien, encumbrance or claim, contesting the amount, applicability or validity thereof in good faith by appropriate proceedings or other appropriate actions promptly initiated and diligently conducted in a manner satisfactory to the Administrative Agent; provided that the enforcement of any related Lien is stayed in a manner satisfactory to the Administrative Agent pending the resolution of such contest.